-Greg Dixon holds a Ph.D in music composition from the University of North Texas where he specialized in computer music.
-He currently teaches courses in Music Appreciation and Audio Engineering at Grayson County College in Denison, TX.
-His current compositional research focuses on electronic music and interactive music systems that explore the extension of acoustic instruments, sensor technologies, and human interface devices.
-He has worked for more than a dozen years as a professional sound engineer, which has greatly influenced his approach to composing electronic music utilizing the studio as an instrument.
-Greg’s electronic compositions often make use of his own personal field recordings exploring a wide variety of source material, acoustic spaces, social and cultural artifacts, and transduction methodologies.
+Greg Dixon works as Assistant Professor of Music and Sound Design at DigiPen Institute of Technology in Redmond, WA, where he teaches courses in sound design and music composition.
+His compositional research focuses upon interactive music systems for video games, acoustic instruments, sensor technologies, and human interface devices.
+He has worked for more than a dozen years as a professional sound engineer, which has greatly influenced his strategies for composing electronic music in the studio.
+Greg’s electroacoustic compositions often make use of his own personal field recordings exploring a wide variety of source material, acoustic spaces, social and cultural artifacts, and transduction methodologies.

 He holds a Ph.D. in composition with a specialization in computer music from the University of North Texas, where he worked as a composition teaching fellow, recording engineer, and technical assistant for CEMI.
 His composition instructors include Jon Christopher Nelson, Cindy McTee, Andrew May, David Bithell, Michael Pounds, Jody Nagel, Keith Kothman, and Cleve Scott.